goliaro/moe_inference/docs/legion.md

 # Legion

+The notes below are a summarization of [Legion's manual](https://legion.stanford.edu/pdfs/legion-manual.pdf).
 Legion is an asynchronous, task-based distributed execution engine based on the following concepts:

 * [Tasks](#tasks)
 * [Regions](#regions)